michal-harish/kafka-hadoop-loader/README.md

 This default format basically follows kafka partitioning model which translates the output file paths as follows:

-    <job-output-directory>/<topic-name>/<partition-id>/<start-offset>
+    <job-output-directory>/<topic-name>/<partition-id>/<unique-filename>

-job-output-directory is fixed and start-offset is the name of the file marked as offset where the incremental load started.
+job-output-directory is fixed and unique-filename is a combination of topic partition and start offset where the incremental load started.

 Optionally, a TimestampExtractor may be provided by configuration which enables time based partitioning format, for example: